Horse clipping tips!

 - Wear protective clothing.
 You can use a trash bag, scrubs, or a hospital gown type of garment to prevent that wacky hair from flying and getting lodged everywhere.
 And I mean everywhere.

 - Do take breaks.
-You horse may want to pee, grab some water, or just chill for a bit.
+Your horse may want to pee, grab some water, or just chill for a bit.

-- Work against the grain of the hair or at a diagonal.
+- Work against the grain of the hair.
+Usually.
+Sometimes going slightly against the hair works better.

-- If you want to leave a patch of hair for under the saddle, which I suggest, you can use a marker or crayon to draw the pattern on.
-You will clip it off, so no big deal.
+- If you want to leave a patch of hair under the saddle, which I suggest, you can use a marker or crayon to draw the pattern on.
+You will clip off any marks, so no big deal.

 - Teach your spouse to clip.
 This will come in handy.
 My husband mastered clipping before he figured out that this was a skill that would ultimately force him to help me out with this task.